Delaware Court Records

 - Jury information

 The speedy trial policy in Delaware requires that all criminal cases be resolved within one year.
 As such, all criminal proceedings before the trial are expected to take place within the specified time.
-However, a case may take some months or even a year before reaching trial, often due to allegations filed against the defendant.
+However, a case may take some months or even a year to reach trial, often due to the filing of allegations against the defendant.
 Misdemeanors and other minor crimes require shorter waiting periods before trial.
 The accused offender may also waive the right to a speedy trial for further investigation.

 What Happens When a Court Case Goes to Trial in Delaware?